xinwucwp/KarstSeg3D/README.md

 I recommend to run the prediction on CPU `<./cpurun apply.py>`, which is fast enough.

+## Note

+The `apply.py` performs the 3D visualization of the results by using Java libraries, which requires install Java (1.8 is recommended).
+You can simply mute the visualization codes if you got error messages regarding to the plotting.

 ### Dataset

 **To train our CNN network, we automatically created 120 pairs